Welcome to South Carolina Service Dog Laws

 Multiple service animal laws

 Part of the reason why service dogs can be so confusing is that there are multiple federal as well as state laws around them.
-Here is a summary of the different laws relevant to South Carolina and their main purpose in general.
+Here is a summary of some of the various laws relevant to South Carolina.

 Summary of the various service dog laws for SC: